Sordid-Slug/DS_bootcamp/README.md

 Files to turn in : ordinary.py, generator.py

-Allowed functions : import sys, import resource for Windows: import sys, import os, import psutil
+Allowed functions : import sys, import resource; for Windows: import sys, import os, import psutil

 Code efficiency is not only about the time spent, but also about the RAM used.
 This